UmerTariq1/taxfix_dropoff_prediction/readme.md

 This project implements a machine learning solution to predict whether users will complete their tax filing based on their activity patterns, demographics, and platform engagement.
 The system is built as a production-ready API service with capabilities for real-time predictions and model retraining.

 ### Features
-- Real-time prediction API endpoint
+- Real-time prediction API endpoint (with Asynchronous processing)
 - Model retraining capability
 - Comprehensive logging system
 - Docker support